kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 ## Prerequisites

 You have already installed at least two KubeSphere clusters.
 Please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if they are not ready yet.
+You can also set up the role of the cluster in advance when installing KubeSphere as instructed in the tab `KubeSphere has not been installed` of [Prepare a Host Cluster](#prepare-a-host-cluster) and [Prepare a Member Cluster](#prepare-a-member-cluster) below.

 {{< notice note >}}
 Multi-cluster management requires Kubesphere to be installed on the target clusters.
 If you have an existing cluster, you can deploy KubeSphere on it with a minimal installation so that it can be imported.
 See [Minimal KubeSphere on Kubernetes](../../../quick-start/minimal-kubesphere-on-k8s/) for details.